 The final step is to file each document you’ve signed in a secure location.

-It can be challenging to know you have to sign a Power of Attorney for a loved one, but it can be a simple task if you prepare accordingly.
+Knowing you have the authority and responsibility to sign as a Power of Attorney for a loved one or a family member can be challenging, but it can be a simple task if you prepare accordingly.

 Be sure to follow any directions while maintaining a clear record of the proceedings for future use.